2000 – 2010

 Pastor Dmitri rejoiced, “We are grateful for God for many reasons.
 The campaign united the congregations in this city around something important to us all.
 The community’s approach to our congregations has clearly changed.
 We have sown the seeds for a large harvest.
 We are constantly welcoming new members to our congregation.
 It has been a great pleasure to be part of this important work.”

 Pastor Renat joined in the rejoicing, “I was born in Samara and have lived here my entire life.
 It is unbelievable to see what has happened in this city through this city campaign.
-Samara is an industrial center best known for crime and as a harsh, cold city.
+Samara is an industrial centre best known for crime and as a harsh, cold city.
 I could not believe that this city would ever see such a powerful campaign that would preach the message of the Gospel in this way.
 I, myself, used to be a Muslim.
 I see this campaign as God’s work, His miracle.
 I believe that this city will still see more miracles.”

 Life story